Ackee-Blockchain/wake/docs/testing-framework/fuzzing.md

 All flow arguments are generated non-biased, i.e. the probability of generating a value of a given type is the same for all values of that type.
 For types that have length, the length is generated in the range 0 to 64.

-For generating fine-tuned random data, it is recommended to use the random functions from the `woke.testing.fuzzing` module.
+For generating fine-tuned random data, it is recommended to use the random functions from the `wake.testing.fuzzing` module.

 ### Random functions

-Woke testing framework provides a set of random functions that can be used to generate random data.
+Wake testing framework provides a set of random functions that can be used to generate random data.

 #### random_account()